jnguyen1192/B2/FromShallowToDeepRepresentationForMultimediaDatabase/README.md

 Then we need to count for each image the number of appears.
 We divide this value by the number of cluster that this image was to normalize it.

+### Implementation
+To implement those algorithms, we choose to use a class called ImageRetrieveGlobal.
+This class contains all the method we will use to implement the global descriptor.
+The methods use are :
+- holiday_images : this method give us the image that we will analysis,
+- extract_descriptor_from_path_img : it allows us to extract a descriptor using the path of an image,
+- build_path_des : we need this method to build the path for the descriptor,
+- get_list_using_descriptors_on_directory : it permits to get the list of descriptors for the K-means,
+- k_means : the wrapper using the K-means algorithm from OpenCV library with the prefill parameters.

 ### Global descriptor - Results

 When we use the K-means algorithm, we need to choose K with a value between 100 and 500.